aeternity/protocol/channels/virtual-state-channels.md

     * slash
     * force progress
     * virtual force progress
-* `state_hash` - the root of the on-chain State Channel state tree after the `update` had been applied on top of the `poi`
+* `state_hash` - the root of the parent State Channel state tree after the `update` had been applied on top of the `poi`
-* `round`: on-chain State Channel's next round
+* `round`: parent State Channel's next round

 Note that this allows force-progressing of contracts in a Virtual State Channel.
 It also allows forcing state in a nested Virtual State Channel,